 As you continue along, the trail changes from dirt to gravel to dirt.
 There’s even a section of trail that runs through a pine forest.

 The layer of soft pine needles on the trail is welcome.
 It’s also unusual after spending so much time among rocks and water the first two miles.

-Keep walking down the fire road back to the parking lot.
-After hiking 4.5 miles you’ll spy a family cemetery with a wrought-iron gate on the left-hand side.
+Continue on the fire road.
+After hiking 4.5 miles you’ll spy the Bolen family cemetery with stone walls and a wrought-iron gate on the left-hand side.

 A plaque shares a poem called “Why the Mountains are Blue” that describes the sadness that lingers on account of the families forced to leave their homes.

 Take a moment to think about the original property owners in these mountains.
 Their way of life was a challenge, as was having to leave this life behind.

 In the last 1.5 miles, the trail veers left and takes a steep descent, but nothing overly challenging (though my shins did hurt later from the elevation gain).

 You may feel unsure whether your car will appear, but shortly the parking lot and trail head do come into view.

 The Little Devils Stairs hike took me nearly 2 hours, 30 minutes to hike the six miles.
 There aren’t any options to shorten this day hike.

 However, you can add on a few miles by tacking on the Piney Branch Trail or the Piney Ridge Trail, essentially making large hike loops.